 But the Ah-hhh factor will be worth it!

 Lean forward in your chair.
 Pretend you’re smashing a pillow between your belly and thighs.
 Place your hands with fingers crossed behind your head.

 Do this one every couple hours while sitting at your work space.
 Who knows?
 You might convince others to join in.

 The next two exercises might be better done at home… curious onlookers and all.

 Lie face down on the floor with your arms at your side, hands near the hips.

-Keep your neck straight (do not look upward) and simultaneously lift your chin, arms and knees off the ground.
 Hold the position for 2-3 seconds and release to the floor.
 Repeat 10 times for three sets.

 Lie face down on the floor with your arms reaching upward and slightly outward from your head.